Insight

 Seller’s responsibilities under DAP:

-Export documents and shipping
+Export documents and international shipping

 Risk and cost up to the agreed location